joeldg/bowhead/README.md

 # bowhead
-a console PHP cryptocurrency trading bot boilerplate and framework -
+a REST-API and console-based cryptocurrency trading bot boilerplate and framework -
 Written by Joel De Gan, 2017